-Infants born to mothers using benzodiazepines during the later stages of pregnancy have been reported to experience symptoms of sedation [see Warnings and Precautions (5.4), Clinical Considerations].
-Although there are no data on the effects of BYFAVO use in pregnant women, available data from published observational studies of pregnant women exposed to other benzodiazepines have not established a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes (see Data).
+Neonates born to mothers using benzodiazepines late in pregnancy have been reported to experience symptoms of sedation and/or neonatal withdrawal [see Warnings and Precautions (5.4), Clinical Considerations].
+Available data from published observational studies of pregnant women exposed to benzodiazepines do not report a clear association with benzodiazepines and major birth defects (see Data).